jackprall/Prall_etal.DiscretePrediction.NatureMethods/README.txt

 - "Beta_Bin_Acc" - This reports whether or not a researcher would make the correct prediction, using the Beta Binomial method.
 - "Naive_Acc" -    This reports whether or not a researcher would make the correct prediction, using the Naive Bayes method.
-- "NP_LR_Acc" -    This reports whether or not a researcher would make the correct prediction, using non-phylogenetic Logistic Regression.
-- "Phy_LR_Acc" -   This reports whether or not a researcher would make the correct prediction, using phylogenetic Logistic Regression.
 - "MS_MCMC_Acc" -  This reports whether or not a researcher would make the correct prediction, using the Multistate model.
 - "Ind_MCMC_Acc" - This reports whether or not a researcher would make the correct prediction, using Pagel's Independent model.
 - "Dep_MCMC_Acc" - This reports whether or not a researcher would make the correct prediction, using Pagel's Dependent model.